TurtleCode84/tracktask/README.md

 ### Testers:
 Try everything in every way possible, create issues in this repository as you find bugs or problems, attempt to hack things so we can fix them, **report Javascript console errors**.

+## Things to consider:
+- This is a DEVELOPMENT project, things are going to be incomplete.
+I'm working on adding all of the main structure, but I'm legally required to go to school, so I can't work on this 24/7 (just 23/7).
+- If it seems like I'm shooting down your ideas, I'm sorry, I'm literally writing this on a 3-hour bus ride after a cross-country meet, but some of my responses are via email and can't have as much detail or constructive feedback as they should.
+- That being said, I'm not on the computer _all_ the time, so there is a delay.

 ## By accepting the invite for and contributing to this GitHub repository, you agree to all Contributor and Site Admin Rules, as applicable.